rozgo/monodepth-rs/README.md

 # Rust - Monocular Depth Prediction

-This is the reference Rust LibTorch implementation for testing depth estimation models using the method described in:
+This is a reference Rust LibTorch implementation for testing depth estimation models using the method described in:

 > **Digging into Self-Supervised Monocular Depth Prediction**
 >